Geometric insights into robust portfolio construction: Robust portfolio optimisations

 Here the weight is: $\tilde \omega = (g_0 (\ve \alpha' \vec 1)^2- n \alpha_0 (\ve \alpha' \vec 1))/\tilde D$.
 Putting this all together we find that the maximally shrunk optimal risk minimisation with gearing constraint is:

 This can then be written as:

 From the definition of the average expected returns:

-When the alpha aligns with the equally weighted portfolio we find the best case portfolio is once again the geared equally weighted portfolio: $g_0 \unitv$.
-When the alpha is orthogonal to the equally weight portfolio $\ve \alpha' \unitv =0$ we again find some combination.
+When the $\ve \alpha$ aligns with the equally weighted portfolio we find the best case portfolio is once again the geared equally weighted portfolio: $g_0 \unitv$.
+When the $\ve \alpha$ is orthogonal to the equally weight portfolio $\ve \alpha' \unitv =0$ we again find some combination.

-In the unconstrained optimisation, for any of the solutions in Table \ref{tab:unconstrainedMV}, the risky portfolio is shrunk towards the asset views $\ve \alpha$; this is not longer the case in the presence of gearing.
+In the unconstrained optimisation the risky portfolio is shrunk towards the asset views $\ve \alpha$; this is no longer the case in the presence of gearing.
 There will be a combination of an equally weighted portfolio and $\ve \alpha$.
 However, the gearing contributions can be conveniently factored out and treated separately relative to the unconstrained solution.